2022 in Lesotho: Events

-7 October – 2022 Lesotho general election: Citizens in Lesotho head to the polls to elect the 120 members of the National Assembly.
+7 October – 2022 Lesotho general election: Citizens in Lesotho elect the 120 members of the National Assembly.

 10 October – The Revolution for Prosperity party wins the election by a small margin and falling short of controlling the National Assembly.

 11 October – The Revolution for Prosperity party forms a majority coalition with the Alliance of Democrats and Movement for Economic Change, says RFP leader Sam Matekane.